Marine Invertebrate Zoology (6 weeks; April 28 - June 6)

 Practical Skills: In this course, students will learn the basics of water quality analysis, including nutrient analyses, indicator taxa, and fish habitat assessment.

 Prerequisites: Introductory Biology, Chemistry, and Ecology.
 Physical Requirements: This course involves sampling lakes from boats and thus students must be able to portage canoes short distances and paddle around small water bodies.
 Streams will also be sampled which requires navigating rocky and slippery terrain.
-Textbook: No textbook is required, however purchase of R.G.
-Wetzel Limnology 3rd Ed.
-Elsevier Academic Press, is recommended.
+Textbook: No textbook is required, however purchase of Limnology, Lake and River Ecosystems 3rd Ed.
+R.G.
+Wetzel, Elsevier Academic Press, is recommended.
 Note: Preference will be given to students wishing to take both Biological Oceanography and Limnology.

 Cross dressing.
 Sex change.
 Chastity belts.
 Crustaceans were doing all this and more, long before humans ever appeared.
 Come learn all about this fascinating group in a setting where you can study them up close in their natural habitat and in the lab.
 Crustaceans are one of the most diverse groups of animals on earth in terms of species, morphology, behavior, and ecology.
 Discover their remarkable adaptations and strategies for feeding, reproducing, and evading predators.
 You'll never look at a crab or shrimp dinner in quite the same way again!